Mahima Dharma

-Mahima Dharma, also known as Mahima Panth, is a Hindu sect practiced primarily in Odisha and nearby states.
-The religious movement was based on the worship of God, known as ALEKH, as attributeless. as condemnation of all religious customs set by the rich and upper-class society generally.
+Mahima Dharma (Odia: ମହିମା ଧର୍ମ) also known as Mahima Panth, is a Hindu sect practiced primarily in Odisha and nearby states.
+The religious movement was based on the worship of God, known as ALEKH, as attributeless; as condemnation of all religious customs set by the rich and upper-class society generally.

 Etymology

 Alakh was used by sants (saint) and bhakts (worshippers) in the Bhakti era of India, including gurus Nanak and Kabir, who would chant, "Alakh Niranjan."
 Exclaiming the name of God (Sankirtan Yajna) was given prominence in all of the different ways of worship.
 Nathpanthis would also chant the same.

 Alakh means "invisible" and Niranjan means "spotless", virtually the same.

 Mahima Dharma is also known as Kumbhipatia, and its followed as Khumbupati.
 Devotees are also known as, Alekhanamis, Alekhgirs, and Alekheyas.

 Founder

 The founder of Mahima Dharma was Mahima Swami, or Mahima Gosain as he was also called.
 The first known report of Mahima Swami's existence was in 1867 in the newspaper Utkala Deepika in Orissa.

 While Mahima Swami was his title, his name was Mukund Das, a Brahman.
 For many years, Mahima Gosain was in deep meditation in the caves at Himalaya.
 From there, Swami travelled to many regions and at last appeared in Puri (Odisha) in 1826 as Dhulia Gosain, where Swami settled on the dusty roads of Puri.
 People used to ask him queries on their well being and, surprisingly, it all happened to be true.
 It is believed once Swami was invited to Puri Mukti Mandap and there he confirmed Brahm (not Brahmā) is nirguna ("attributeless") and sunya ("void.")

 From Puri Swami moved to hill caves of Khandagiri, Dhauligiri, Nilagiri etc. near Bhubaneswar (capital of Orissa state).
 During that period Swami lived on water alone for twelve years and people used to call him Nirahari Gosain.
 In 1838, Swami moved to Kapilash hill of Dhenkanal district of Orissa and spent twenty-one days in Atma Yoga Samadhi (unification of human mind) with balkal of the kumbhi tree (bark of careya arborea), leaving his clothes on a huge round stone.
 A great seven-hooded snake spread its hood covering his head.
 The nearby area of the forest was illuminated by the luster of the body of Swami.
 On the 21st day, a tribal, Sadananda of nearby Deogram village, witnessed the magnificent Atma Yoga Samadhi of Swami and served him fruits for twelve years during the stay of Swami at Kapilash hill.
 For this, Swami came to be known as Phalahari Gosain.
 The next twelve years Swami survived on cow's milk alone, rendered as service by the ruler of Dhenkanal, King Bhagirathi Bhramarbar Bahadur.
 Both the king and the queen had the opportunity to witness Swami on top of Kapilash hill and would serve him milk in new earthen pots.